Meander

 A meander is one of a series of regular sinuous curves in the channel of a river or other watercourse.
-It is produced as a watercourse erodes the sediments of an outer, concave bank (cut bank) and deposits sediments on an inner, convex bank which is typically a point bar.
+It is produced as a watercourse erodes the sediments of an outer, concave bank (cut bank or river cliff) and deposits sediments on an inner, convex bank which is typically a point bar.
 The result of this coupled erosion and sedimentation is the formation of a sinuous course as the channel migrates back and forth across the axis of a floodplain.

 The zone within which a meandering stream periodically shifts its channel is known as a meander belt.
 It typically ranges from 15 to 18 times the width of the channel.
 Over time, meanders migrate downstream, sometimes in such a short time as to create civil engineering challenges for local municipalities attempting to maintain stable roads and bridges.

 The degree of meandering of the channel of a river, stream, or other watercourse is measured by its sinuosity.
 The sinuosity of a watercourse is the ratio of the length of the channel to the straight line down-valley distance.
 Streams or rivers with a single channel and sinuosities of 1.5 or more are defined as meandering streams or rivers.

 Origin of term

 The term derives from the winding river Menderes located in Asia-Minor and known to the Ancient Greeks as Μαίανδρος Maiandros (Latin: Maeander), characterised by a very convoluted path along the lower reach.
 As a result, even in Classical Greece (and in later Greek thought) the name of the river had become a common noun meaning anything convoluted and winding, such as decorative patterns or speech and ideas, as well as the geomorphological feature.
-Strabo said: ‘…its course is so exceedingly winding that everything winding is called meandering.’
+Strabo said: ‘...its course is so exceedingly winding that everything winding is called meandering.’

 The Meander River is south of Izmir, east of the ancient Greek town of Miletus, now Milet, Turkey.
 It flows through series of three graben in the Menderes Massif, but has a flood plain much wider than the meander zone in its lower reach.
 Its modern Turkish name is the Büyük Menderes River.